-- Mary Sangar Evans and Miss G M Bogle share the distinction of being the first woman in the Southern Hemisphere to matriculate, when they passed the examination in 1872.
-However, being women they were not permitted to enrol at the University of Melbourne (Express and Telegraph, (20 December, 1871, p3).
+Mary Sangar Evans and Miss G M Bogle share the distinction of being the first women in the Southern Hemisphere to matriculate, when they passed the examination in 1872.
+However, being women they were not permitted to enrol at the University of Melbourne.
 Mary married clergyman Jonathan Evan in 1872 and she and her husband settled in Sydney in 1887.
-An active member of the Womens Suffrage League and the Womens Literary Society.
-Mary Sangar Evans had long advocated the rights of women.
+An active member of the Women's Suffrage League and the Women's Literary Society, Mary Sangar Evans had long advocated the rights of women

 About the Author

 Christine Yeats is currently the Senior Vice President of the RAHS and Convenor of its Events.
 For many years she was the Manager,Public Access at State Records NSW.
 Christine's research interest is nineteenth century NSW colonial history.
 She has contributed to numerous publications and spoken at many national and international conferences, seminar and workshops.